kreauniv/comp308/source/lambda.rst

 Interlude on β-abstraction
 --------------------------

-You've seen above how useful β-abstraction turns out to be when exploring representations that we do not initially fully understand.
+You've seen above how useful :index:`β-abstraction` turns out to be when exploring representations that we do not initially fully understand.
 We were able to postpone specific choices of functions until we understood things better, we could transform expressions to extract common patterns, etc. As mentioned earlier, all abstractions boil down to β-abstractions at the end.
 This means you can use β-abstraction to great effect when when working with domains that you're just about beginning to understand.
 That's useful even if you are not using a functional programming language, because once you construct those abstractions, it is usually a mechanical matter to translate them into other languages that may not be functional.
 How can we be sure of that?
 That's what this whole section is about -- that :rkt:`lambda` is enough to represent all of computation, so any general purpose language (i.e. "Turing complete language") can be understood in terms of it.

 The key to exploiting β-abstraction is practice.

 Recursion
 ---------

-Recursion underlies all repetition in Scheme -- in the sense that you can express any looping construct using recursion.
+:index:`Recursion` underlies all repetition in Scheme -- in the sense that you can express any looping construct using recursion.
 However, we have a problem at this point.
 We typically define a recursive function such as :rkt:`sqrt/rec` using :rkt:`define` like this --